dexe-network/DeXe-Protocol/docs/Protocol/Litepaper.md

 On **DeXe** platform user can also form a **DAO** for collective decision-making and execution of those decisions.
 **DAO** pools can be useful for projects that want to give their community a vote in the development of the project or to control the treasuries.

-**DeXe** aims to be a community owned decentralized finance system.
+At the core of **DeXe's** mission is the goal of building a community-driven decentralized finance system.

 ## DeXe protocol overview